NVL-Lab/NVL-Lab.github.io/index.md

 {% capture text %}

 If you're interested in utilizing our code, we invite you to check out our latest releases and repositories.
-Our code is fully open source, and we welcome contributions from the community.
+Our code is fully open source and we welcome contributions from the community.
 Join us in advancing the field and making a meaningful impact through collaborative development.

 {%
   include button.html